IBM/dbb/IDE/GitISPFClient/README.md

 ### Prerequisites

 You must have Rocket Git installed in USS on the z/OS system you plan to use.
+The minimum version required is 2.14.4.
 You can install Rocket Git using SMP/E as part of IBM z Open Development or you can go to www.rocketSoftware/git for instructions on getting Rocket Git. .
 You need Rocket Git to run git commands on z/OS.

 ### Copy USS files to PDS